NextPreviousHomeBluffTitling

 Pulito e molto elegante

-nonnogio, a month ago
+nonnogio, 3 months ago

 Really nice title animation, Vincent!

-DaDa, a month ago
+DaDa, 3 months ago

 Great back to basics Vincent, twas one of the reasons I purchased BT in the first place as it offered more than Vegas Pro could provide.
 But BT has expanded my fun by much more.
 Any chance you could upload the file to share with us so I can learn from it please?
 Cheers John

-Pioneer, a month ago
+Pioneer, 3 months ago

 Love it Vincent.